refuel-ai/autolabel/docs/index.md

 export ANTHROPIC_API_KEY="..."
 ```

-### Using AutoLabel for classifying unlabeled data with ChatGPT
+### Using Autolabel for classifying unlabeled data with ChatGPT

-The AutoLabel class is initialized with a configuration file, which defines the task you would like the LLM to perform on your data (i.e. classification, entity recognition, etc.)
+The LabelingAgent class is initialized with a configuration file, which defines the task you would like the LLM to perform on your data (i.e. classification, entity recognition, etc.)
 ``` py
 annotator = LabelingAgent('examples/config_chatgpt.json')
 ```